eluinstra/ebms-admin/ebms-core/introduction.md

 # Introduction

-This library implements the [EbMS 2.0 specification](http://www.ebxml.org/specs/ebMS2.pdf).
+ebms-core is a Java implementation of the [EbMS 2.0 specification](http://www.ebxml.org/specs/ebMS2.pdf).

 ### Implemented